Get started with information extraction in Microsoft Foundry

 -

 Let’s take a closer look at the Python code for document layout analysis.
-In the Content Understanding playground, select the Code tab, then select Modality: Document and the Layout analyzer.
+In the Content Understanding playground, while viewing the results of the Receipt analyzer, select the Code tab.
 The following code is provided:

 Summary